cncf/tag-security/assessments/projects/volcano/self-assessment.md

 ### Threat Modelling Notes
 - There are a total of 190 contributors and only 6 maintainers and owners thus there are 184 non-maintainer users who are in the working groups.

 ### Theoretical Threats
 - Risks of Denial of Service (DoS) attacks that can overload the Volcano scheduler or controller components.
-- Potential for unauthorized access if RBAC (Role-Based Access Control) policies are not properly configured.
+- Potential for unauthorized access or privelege esaclation if RBAC (Role-Based Access Control) policies are not properly configured (since default values for RBAC configuration are not present).
 - The possibility of compromised jobs running malicious code if not adequately sandboxed.

 1. Deployment Architecture (Pod and Namespace configuration)